Jason2Brownlee/blog/content/posts/financial-independence.md

 For me, I can't not read books every day.
 I can't not do little writing or research projects.
 To tinker with ideas.

 It's liberating to figure out yourself.
+But hard emotional work.